COLD OPEN:

 style of music called "Italo Disco," will appear on a German

-TV show, share the stage with lion, a tiger and a zebra,
+TV show, share the stage with a lion, a tiger and a zebra,

 and sing his chart-topping international hit, a song